Nina BeguS

 I am the founder of InterpretAI, a consulting and product development company with a focus on understanding and interpretability of AI.

-I also collaborate with Eoin Brodie's lab at the Lawrence Berkeley National Laboratory.
-Our work is centered around a planetary perspective on information transfer, grounded in entropy and the Earth system science approach.
+Since 2020, I have collaborated with Brodie's group at the Lawrence Berkeley National Laboratory.
+Our work is centered around a planetary perspective on information transfer, grounded in thermodynamics via the Earth system science approach.

 Research and Summer Programs